 – Dog walkers on the Malvern Hills are being encouraged to drop the waste into an anaerobic digester that converts it into methane to fuel a street lamp.

 – Denali National Park in Alaska has been composting dog waste from its kennel since 1980!
 The resulting compost (“jam packed with nutrients”) is used to beautify local flowerbeds and gardens.
 “By composting our dogs’ waste, we are being resourceful and sustainable.”

-– The town of Gilbert, Arizona teamed up with Arizona State University to implement a dog waste biodigestion system at Cosmo Dog Park.
+– The town of Gilbert, Arizona teamed up with Arizona State University to implement a dog waste biodigestion trial at Cosmo Dog Park.
 (This project was inspired by Park Spark, a temporary interactive art installation at Pacific Street Park in Cambridge, Massachusetts that used methane from biodigested dog waste to light a park lamp.)

 – In 2016 Potrero’s Star King Open Space kicked off a first-of-its-kind system in San Francisco for composting dog waste designed to demonstrate how 32 million pounds of waste from an estimated 120,000 dogs could be diverted from the local landfill each year.
 Although this plan would have moved the city closer to its goal of zero waste, the project was not permanently implemented.